google/kafel/README.md

 Policy file consists of statements.

-A statement can either be a constant definition or a policy definition.
+A statement can be:
+ * a constant definition
+ * a policy definition
+ * a policy definition statement
+ * a default action statement

+Policy definition statements placed at file scope will be added to the implicit top level policy.
-Finally, at the end of the file, a top level policy has to be declared.
+This top level policy is going to be compiled.

+## Default action statement

 ```
-USE topLevel DEFAULT the_action
+DEFAULT the_action
 ```

-Specifies that `topLevel` policy is going to be compiled and action `the_action` should be taken when no rule matches.
+Specifies that action `the_action` should be taken when no rule matches.

+The default action must be specified just once.

+If the policy file specifies no default actions, the default action will be KILL

 ## Numbers